Make a DIY Chenille heart tee perfect for Valentine’s day! The heart t-shirt doesn’t scream Valentine, so it can be worn all year long!

 I love sewing holiday inspired t-shirts for my kids, but I it’s really great when it’s just a subtle nod to the holiday.
 That way the t-shirt can be worn all year long!

-I love to sew for Valentine’s day, and I’ve made several Valentine’s t-shirt tutorials over the years for my kids:
+I love to sew for Valentine’s day, and I’ve made several Valentine’s t-shirt tutorials over the years for my kids.
+Check out these fun sewing projects:

 DIY Chenille Heart T-Shirt